purescript-isomers/purescript-isomers/README.md

 I don't think so.

 We have `Record` and `Variant*` (and `Rows` in general).
 We have wonderful libs like _run_ and _routing-duplex_ at our disposal.
-So let's make a little proof that PureScript is not just a "Haskell for the frontend".
+So let's make a little proof that PureScript is not just a "simpler Haskell for the frontend".